nabilbenmerad/RadarNet/README.md

 <strong>Output</strong>:

 - Model's weights are saved in a file inside the `Models/` folder.
-- [Visdom](https://github.com/facebookresearch/visdom) visualization server shows in real-time the progress of the loss for every epoch.
+- [Visdom](https://github.com/facebookresearch/visdom) visualization server shows real-time progress of training and validation loss for every epoch.

 2. ### Visualization:
 To generate and visualize predictions with your model, run the `viz.py` script with the following commands: